+Follow all operating, maintenance, and safety instructions found in this manual.

+Before servicing, a d j u s t i n g , repairing, or

-- Follow all operating, maintenance and safety instructions found in this Manual. - Before servicing, adjusting, repairing or unclogging the machine, always make sure the tractor engine is stopped, key in your pocket, the machine is lowered to the ground, all controls are placed in neutral, the parking brake is set, and all the moving parts have stopped. - Use sufficient tools, jacks, and hoists that have the capacity for the job. - Use support blocks or safety stands when changing tires or performing maintenance. - Follow good shop practices of keeping the service area clean and dry and use adequate light for the job at hand. - Before applying pressure to the hydraulic system, make sure all lines, fittings and couplers are tightly secured and in good condition. - Make sure all shields/guards are in place and properly secured when performing maintenance.
+unclogging the machine, always make sure the tractor engine is stopped, key is removed, the machine is lowered to the ground, all controls are placed in neutral, the parking brake is set, and all the moving parts have stopped.

+Use sufficient tools, jacks, and hoists that have the capacity for the job.

+Use support blocks or safety stands rated to support the load when changing tires or performing maintenance.

+Follow good shop practices of keeping the service area clean and dry, and use adequate light for the job at hand.

+Before applying pressure to the hydraulic system, make sure all lines, fittings, and couplers are tightly secured and in good condition.

+Make sure all shields/guards are in place and properly secured after performing maintenance.